stride3d/stride-docs/en/manual/particles/shapes.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

 Because particles are essentially only points in space, they have no defined shape.
-Instead, Xenko draws shapes **between** the points.
+Instead, Stride draws shapes **between** the points.

 The major difference between particle shapes is whether they always face the camera, or if they can rotate freely in 3D space.